Dookie: Critical reception

-Legacy and impact
+Legacy

 Green Day's Dookie—along with the Offspring's Smash, released two months later—has been credited for helping bring punk rock back into mainstream music culture.
 NME argues, "Dookies success proved to record label, film and TV [executives] that the teen rock revolution they had been witnessing for much of the early '90s didn't have to be all gloomy nihilism and angsty sonics.
 Dookie made rock fun again."
 Stephen Thomas Erlewine of AllMusic described Dookie as "a stellar piece of modern punk that many tried to emulate but nobody bettered".
 On the album's twentieth anniversary, The Daily Beast wrote that before its release "rock meant grunge: heavy, monotonic, humorless, and bleak", but the lighter tone of Dookie changed the public's general understanding of the term.
 It "made the entire pop-punk movement possible...it shaped the way people looked, dressed, danced, and spent their summers.
 Odeley [sic] is fantastic.
 So is OK Computer.
 But neither record triggered the sort of commercial tsunami of compatriots and copycats that followed in Dookies wake."
 Berkeley-based Rancid was one of the first bands to capitalize on the hype created by Green Day and the Offspring with ...And Out Come the Wolves, giving the new punk rock movement stability.
 In 2024, the album was selected for preservation in the United States National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Some critics claim that Dookie allowed numerous similar artists to enjoy long careers, including Rancid, New Found Glory, Fall Out Boy, Panic!
 At The Disco, Blink-182, Simple Plan, and Yellowcard.
 Good Charlotte guitarist Billy Martin, Something Corporate frontman Andrew McMahon, and Sum 41 frontman Deryck Whibley all claim stylistic influence from the album.
 NME believes Blink-182's Enema of the State (1999), Sum 41's All Killer No Filler (2001), My Chemical Romance's The Black Parade (2006), and even Lady Gaga's The Fame (2008) could not have been created without Dookie.
 Gaga has said that the album was the first she ever purchased.
 Jason Chow of the National Post assessed: "Punk purists still cringe at this groundbreaking record.
 But no one can deny that Green Day reinvigorated an old genre for a new generation with Dookie."